 Have you ever been watching a movie or TV show on Netflix®, and the image looked pixelated?
 That could be due to a problem with your Internet speed.
 When it is sluggish, so is data transfer, which can result in lag time and pixelated images.
 Make sure you’re getting the speed you pay for by performing a speed test on your Internet connection.

-To check your Internet speed go to speedtest.frontier.com and click “GO”.
+To check your Internet speed find an online speed test and complete the required steps.
 When the speed test has finished, it will show your current ping rate and download and upload speeds.
 If your speed test results show fewer than the Mpbs you are supposed to receive, you can do a few things to speed up your connection.

 Tips To Speed Up Your Internet Connection

 There are a few things you can try at home to speed up your Internet.

 - Turn off the Wi-Fi functionality of devices you aren’t using so they don’t suck up your bandwidth.

 - Move your router off the ground, or place it in a higher position.